 Students are expected to participate weekly in all class sessions and assigned activities.
 Extenuating circumstances which are beyond the control of the student may occur, however, if a student will miss assignments or discussions he or she must contact the instructor in advance.
 At the faculty member's discretion, the student may be required to make up the work to achieve the allotted points.
 In extreme cases due consideration will be given.

 Failure to participate in a given weeks work will result in the student being placed on Attendance Probation and they will have one week to show participation.
-A failure to participate during Attendance Probation will result in course withdrawal retroactive to the last date of recorded attendance.
+A failure to participate during Attendance Probation will result in the student being placed on Attendance Suspension and they will have one week to show participation.
+A failure to participate during Attendance Suspension will result in course withdrawal retroactive to the last date of recorded attendance.